David and Furaha’s Habitat Story

 David’s focus in on rebuilding and continuing to give back to his community:

 “I left everything in my country.
 My house was burned, I lost everything and was very insecure.
 So when I come to America, I’m secure and now I get an opportunity to build my house.
 So I feel like I get peace.”

-In addition to building their home, David and Furhara look to the future now possible with the security of their home as a foundation.
-“I plan to go back to school for nursing,” says Furhara.
+In addition to building their home, David and Furaha look to the future now possible with the security of their home as a foundation.
+“I plan to go back to school for nursing,” says Furaha.
 David’s working toward a new career as well, “I’m going to school to improve my English and then to study medical interpretation because I speak more than six languages.”